JuliaSIMD/LoopVectorization.jl/docs/src/vectorized_convenience_functions.md

 ## vfilter

-This function requires LLVM 7 or greater, and is only likly to give better performance if your CPU has AVX512.
+This function requires LLVM 7 or greater, and is only likely to give better performance if your CPU has AVX512.
 This is because it uses the compressed store intrinsic, which was added in LLVM 7.
 AVX512 provides a corresponding instruction, making the operation fast, while other instruction sets must emulate it, and thus are likely to get similar performance with `LoopVectorization.vfilter` as they do from `Base.filter`.

 ```julia
 julia> using LoopVectorization, BenchmarkTools